All About Shadows

 Setup 1

-To explain some of these concepts, we'll start with a simple example, a sphere sitting on a black table with a single light source.
+Let's start with a simple shadow example, a white sphere sitting on a black table with a single key light source.

-The light hits the sphere, causing that area to be bright.
-Where the surface of the sphere is directly facing the light, you get maximum brightness.
+The key light hits the sphere, causing that area to be bright (To learn more about Key Lights, visit 3 Point Lighting).
+Where the surface of the sphere is directly facing the light, you get maximum brightness (modulated by the local color of the sphere).
 As the surface starts to turn away from the direction of the light, the sphere starts getting darker.

 Terminator

-At the point where the surface is 90 degrees from the light direction, you get the Terminator Line.
-The terminator line is where your Core Shadow starts in this example.
+At the point where the surface is 90 degrees from the key light direction, you get the Terminator Line.
+The Terminator Line is where your Core Shadow starts in this example.

 Core Shadow